AnelkaCH/2024Project-Science-Teaching-And-Learning-AR-with-Meta-Spark/README.md

 - **3D Object Import** = pre-built 3D models loaded into the Spark environment
 - **Animations** = keyframe and scripted animations for the molecule bonding and gravity sequences
 - **Particle Effects** = used to add visual polish to the simulations

+## Project Files

+We built this project as three separate parts.
+I did the chemistry part, and my teammates did physics and biology.
+When they finished their parts, they sent me their files so I could put everything together into one final project.

+These are the files we found:

+- **phys module.arprojpkg** - the physics part, before it was combined
+- **plant and animal cell.arprojpkg** - the biology part, before it was combined
+- **STEM UNTAR SPARK AR.arprojpkg** - an early version of the combined project
+- **WOA!
+STEM AR.arprojpkg** - the last and final version of the combined project

+These files cannot be opened since the app that made them does not exist anymore.
+But we are keeping them here so people can see how the project came together, and so we do not lose them completely.

 ## What I Learned